mobiledgex/edge-cloud-infra/e2e-tests/edgebox/README_install_edgebox.md

+Edgebox Install Procedure
 install_edgebox.sh sets up your environment locally so that you can run edgebox.
 It essentially automates the steps on 'Getting Started' Confluence page (https://mobiledgex.atlassian.net/wiki/spaces/SWDEV/pages/22478869/Getting+Started)